Table of Contents:

 All in all, the Walmart Marketplace promises to be a strong source of revenue for many online stores.
 Selling on Walmart could be worth it especially during this time to connect with a wider audience.
 As long as you have access to a Shopify account, there really aren’t any huge downsides from a seller’s perspective.

-Looking at it from a brand protection angle, it will probably be up to Shopify to take down sellers that use stolen IP.
+Looking at it from a brand protection angle, it will probably be up to Shopify to monitor sellers and take down those who use stolen IP.
 Walmart has a reporting form, but it could pass responsibility to Shopify since that’s where the seller would be based.